Borewit/node-readable-to-web-readable-stream/README.md

 ## Usage

+You can either convert to a [WHATWG / Web API ReadableStream](https://developer.mozilla.org/docs/Web/API/ReadableStream) byte mode, or default mode.

-Here's how you can use this utility to convert a [Node.js stream.Readable](https://nodejs.org/api/stream.html#class-streamreadable) stream into a [WHATWG / Web API ReadableStream](https://developer.mozilla.org/docs/Web/API/ReadableStream):
+Here's how you can use this utility to convert a [Node.js stream.Readable](https://nodejs.org/api/stream.html#class-streamreadable) stream into a byte [WHATWG / Web API ReadableStream](https://developer.mozilla.org/docs/Web/API/ReadableStream):
+If you want to use a [ReadableStreamBYOBReader](https://developer.mozilla.org/docs/Web/API/ReadableStreamBYOBReader) you should use this method.

 ```javascript
 import {makeByteReadableStreamFromNodeReadable} from 'node-readable-to-web-readable-stream';